HayatMoharemov/HayatMoharemov/README.md

 # 👋 Hi, I'm Hayat Moharemov

 💻 **Junior Python Developer**
-📍 Based in Offenbach am Main, Germany
+📍 Based in Frankfurt am Main, Germany

 I'm a motivated and detail-oriented developer currently completing professional training at **Software University (SoftUni)**.
 I focus on **backend and web development**, mainly with Python, Django, and PostgreSQL.